-In this article I’m going to quickly show you how you can find the PHP version of your server creating a PHP info page, this will also allow you to see the options PHP is using and any active PHP extensions.
+In this article I’m going to quickly show you how you can find the PHP version of your server by creating a PHP info page, this will also allow you to see the options PHP is using and any active PHP extensions.

 As PHP has been updated over the years, each new version typically introduces better security practices, and new features to take advantage of.
 Typically if you’re trying to run PHP software on your website, it will require a minimal or specific PHP version, and also possibly the need for certain extensions to be enabled, or certain values entered in for the various setting options.

-Creating a PHP info page
+Creating a PHP Info Page

-Using the steps below I’ll show you how to create a PHP info page that will allow you to not only see your PHP version, but also all the PHP options that are currently in use.
+Using the steps below I’ll show you how to create a PHP info page that will allow you to not only see your PHP version but also all the PHP options that are currently in use.

 - Login to your cPanel.